 Open forums or brainstorming are open in name only.
-The first problem is that some people try to get a sense of what the highest-ranking person in the room thinks.
+The first problem is that some people try to understand what the highest-ranking person in the room thinks.
 They then skew their ideas to agree with that authority.

-In our consulting practice, we have seen dramatic examples where authority figures deliberately skew the team into a false consensus by using nonverbal gestures: fidgeting in the seat, crossing legs, moving one foot up and down rapidly, vigorously nodding and smiling, etc. The leader can now claim the idea was fully discussed by the team.
+In our consulting practice, we have seen dramatic examples of how authority figures within the room deliberately skew the team into a false consensus by using nonverbal gestures: fidgeting in the seat, crossing legs and moving one foot up and down rapidly, vigorously nodding and smiling, etc.

+Without saying a word, the leader can now claim the team thoroughly discussed the idea.